 - Washington D.C.

 However it’s great to see even more competition in the high value rebate space and with a decent signup bonus.
-Some folks will be interested in PNC’s offering, though even more will be interested in Arrival Plus and Citi Double Cash.
+Some folks will be interested in PNC’s offering, though even more will be interested in Arrival Plus.

 (HT: Doctor of Credit)